 Pedestrian crossing signage includes Stop for Pedestrian and in-street pedestrian crossing signs.
 The Stop for Pedestrians sign is regulatory.
-It is used in advance of unsignalized marked or unmarked crosswalks.
-In-street pedestrian crossing signs use the same sign type, installed on the centerline.
-They can be used in high activity locations to complement other signs and pavement markings.
-The in-street signs require periodic inspection and replacement.
+It is used in advance of unsignalized

 Crosswalk ahead signs can be placed 20 to 50 feet before the nearest crosswalk markings, and Stop Here for Pedestrians signs are placed at the crosswalk.
 In-Street Pedestrians signs can be used temporarily on a seasonal basis to prevent damage due to plowing operations.